-- X Member.
-Each of the individuals listed in the table above held the committee memberships indicated throughout 2010. - (1) Committee member since May 12, 2010. - (2) The Board of Directors held six regular meetings in 2010.
-Each director attended, in person or by teleconference, at least 75% of the aggregate of all the meetings of the Board and the committee(s) on which he or she served during 2010.
+X Member.
+Each of the individuals listed in the table above held the committee memberships indicated throughout 2015, unless otherwise indicated.

+- (1) Committee member since February 24, 2016. - (2) Mr. Osborne and Ms. West were elected as directors on February 24, 2016.
+Mr. Osborne was appointed to the Compensation/Management Development and Governance Committees and Ms. West was appointed to the Audit Committee on February 24, 2016. - (3) The Board of Directors held five regular meetings in 2015.
+Each director, other than Mr. Osborne and Ms. West, who were elected on February 24, 2016, attended, in person or by teleconference, at least 75% of the aggregate of all the meetings of the Board and the committee(s) on which he or she served during 2015.

-Time is regularly scheduled for the non-management and independent directors to meet as a separate group.
+Time is regularly scheduled for the independent directors to meet as a separate group.
 The Lead Director acts as chairperson during these sessions.

 Quaker does not have a formal policy regarding attendance by members of the Board at its annual meeting of shareholders, but all directors are encouraged to attend.
-In 2010, all directors attended the annual meeting of shareholders.
+In 2015, all directors attended the annual meeting of shareholders, with the exception of Mr. Anderson, as well as Mr. Osborne and Ms. West, both of whom were elected on February 24, 2016.